khushi-purwar/WebDev-ProjectKart/JavaScript Timer/Readme.md

 ## About The Project

-A simple web timer.
+A simple web timer built using HTML, CSS and Javascript.
 The timer can be paused and can also be reset.

 <p  align="right">(<a  href="#top">back to top</a>)</p>